GotBit/UKAN/README.md

 - User can claim his reward, if there's enough tokens on contract and reward is bigger than zero, whenever he wants
 - User should see how much tokens is available for claiming

+### Vesting tokenomic

+- Vesting contract should distribute tokens linearly.
+For example 0.1% of total vesting struct's amount should be vested each day for 1000 days.

 ## Test coverage statistics

 ```text